elaraproject/elara-hub/content/library-plans.md

 ## elara-ui

+Elara UI offers three different APIs:

+- The widget API provides ready-to-use, styled widgets following Elara design conventions.
+However, widgets are not customizable
+- The component API provides basic building blocks of UIs that can then be joined together.
+They are flexible while not being overly verbose.
+- The draw API allows painting custom widgets.
+It is the lowest-level API.

+Testing demo apps:

 - Make an analogue of <https://sindresorhus.com/plain-text-editor>
 - Make a gui version of <https://pypi.org/project/share-file-qr/>
 - Make a previewer/slide shower based on <https://en.wikipedia.org/wiki/Takahashi_method> like `sent` from the suckless project